 At the end of each year, transfer meetings are arranged to share information about children with SEND in which teachers and support assistants pass on details of children’s additional needs to the next teacher and support team.
 It is also the responsibility of the SEND Lead to ensure that new teachers are informed via the up- to- date Register of all children with SEND in their class.

 During the course of Year 4, we begin the process of liaising with receiving Middle Schools about children with SEND who will be transitioning to their next school placement.
 The SEND Lead liaises closely with Year 5 teachers and pastoral staff at Dorchester Middle School to ensure that transition is smooth for all children, particularly those who might be vulnerable at this point.
-Mrs Helen Pegram is the Transition Mentor for St. Osmunds Middle School and she provides similar support for children moving to this setting.
+The Transition Mentor for St. Osmunds Middle School provides similar support for children moving to this setting.

 TRAINING AND RESOURCES

 Cerne Abbas CE VC First School aims to keep all staff up to date with relevant training, in relation to the needs of pupils with SEN and disabilities.
 Funding is set aside to support continued professional development.

 Training needs are identified through analysis of need with the SEND LEAD and Senior Leadership Team ensuring that training opportunities match school priorities.
 The SEND LEAD will also provide information on specific special educational needs for new staff.

 Additional training may also be arranged to support pupils with specific medical needs and will be arranged with relevant medical professionals.